-There are five branches of the military — each with similar but different fitness tests and standards.
+There are five branches of the U.S. Armed Forces—the Army, Air Force, Navy, Marine Corps, and Coast Guard—and each have similar but different military PT tests and standards.
 There are also many ways to join as an officer or enlisted personnel.
 Below is the list of the regular military fitness tests and the basic requirements for new recruits and officers seeking entrance into the military.

-A Marine can opt out of pull-ups and choose push-ups but only receive 70 percent of the maximum score by replacing the pull-up event with push-ups.
-For instance, if a new Marine maxes out the pull-ups (23), s/he will get 100 points.
+A Marine can opt out of pull-ups and choose push-ups, but they will only receive 70 percent of the maximum score by doing so.
+For instance, if a new Marine maxes out the pull-ups (23), they will get 100 points.
 If the Marine maxes out the push-ups (87), the Marine only gets 70 points.
 The maximum score for the USMC PFT is 300.

 In accordance with AR 350-1, soldiers have to pass the APFT by scoring at least 60 points on each event and an overall score of at least 180 points.
 Soldiers in Basic Combat Training (BCT) must attain 50 points in each event and an overall score of 150 points.
 The maximum score a Soldier can attain on the APFT is 300 points.